v2b1n/adi_to_qrz/README.md

 # adi_to_qrz

 This python script uploads your ADI-logfile to qrz.com logbook.
+Please see "Features" for a full features list.

+## Features

+* uploads ADI-logfile entries to qrz.com logbook
+* empties the ADI-logfile if told to do so
+* fetches remote party's grid locator data from qrz.com
-If desired, it can fetch remote party's grid locator data from qrz.com's xml-interface and "enrich" the QSO data with it, before saving in logbook; while WSJT-X provides only 4 chars of the grid locator, on 2m band the precision of 4 chars long locator vs 6 chars long does make quite a difference.
+  * if desired, the program can fetch remote party's grid locator data from qrz.com's xml-interface and "enrich" the QSO data with it, before saving in logbook; while WSJT-X provides only 4 chars of the grid locator, on 2m band the precision of 4 chars long locator vs 6 chars long does make quite a difference in distance calculation.
+* keeps erroneous/non-imported QSOs and writes them into a separate file, see FAQ

 ## Why?
 My WSJT-X runs on a raspberry pi.
 After having used the WSJT-X for a while i noticed that the manual upload-procedure to qrz.com is rather boring.